BolivarTech/Evolutionary_Linear_Kalman_Filter_Tuning/README.md

     - Add noise to the signal.
     - Apply the Kalman Filter to the noisy signal.
     - Perform a grid search to find the optimal Q and R parameters for the Kalman Filter.
     - Plot the results and visualize the filtered signal.

+3. To use the evolutionary algorithm to find the optimal parameters for the Kalman Filter, run the Jupyter notebook `Evolutive_Optimizator.ipynb`.
+4. The notebook includes the following steps:
+    - Generate a synthetic signal.
+    - Add noise to the signal.
+    - Apply the Kalman Filter to the noisy signal.
+    - Use the genetic algorithm to find the optimal Q and R parameters for the Kalman Filter.
+    - Plot the results and visualize the filtered signal.

 ## Example